 When I suggest trying cauliflower in feeding therapy, parents explain that they have attempted it before and their kids didn’t like it.
-The refusal is usually due to cauliflower having a bland taste or the consistency being too challenging.
+In my experience, their refusal is usually due to cauliflower having a bland taste or the consistency being too challenging.
 Kids need flavor and fun if we want them to think of veggies as a tasty treat.
 With these tips your toddlers will be asking for more cauliflower please!

 Colors: Traditional cauliflower is white with a creamy taste.
-But there are several other fun colors to choose from.
-Green, orange and purple cauliflower makes for a vibrant and fun dipper for ranch dressing!
+But there are several other amusing colors to choose from.
+Kids are surprised when I introduce other colors of cauliflower, including green, orange and purple.
+These colors are vibrant and fun…and perfect for dipping in ranch dressing!

-Cauliflower Popcorn: One of my favorite ways to introduce cauliflower to toddlers is to make cauliflower popcorn!
+Cauliflower Popcorn: One of my favorite and stress-free ways to introduce cauliflower to toddlers is to make cauliflower popcorn!
 By incorporating different colors of cauliflower you can make my Rainbow Cauliflower Popcorn (pictured):

 - Use multiple colors of cauliflower (adding up to approx. 1 head of cauliflower)